 DHEC encourages citizens to be involved in environmental issues affecting their communities.
 This can be done by reviewing information, asking questions, offering comments and attending meetings.

-DHEC and the United States Environmental Protection Agency (EPA) are holding a Public Availability Session from 4:00 p.m. - 7:00 p.m. on Tuesday, October 9, 2012, at the Mary Black Hospital Conference Center (Medical Office Building III, Lower Level) in Spartanburg.
-The primary purpose of the availability session is to share results of the Spartanburg Water Initiative that began in February 2012.
+October 2012 - DHEC and the United States Environmental Protection Agency (EPA) held a Public Availability Session from 4:00 p.m. - 7:00 p.m. on Tuesday, October 9, 2012, at the Mary Black Hospital Conference Center (Medical Office Building III, Lower Level) in Spartanburg.
+The primary purpose of the availability session was to share results of the Spartanburg Water Initiative that began in February 2012.

-At this availability session, DHEC and EPA staff will be available to answer questions and address concerns about the following:
+At this availability session, DHEC and EPA staff were available to answer questions and address concerns about the following:

-Gave a prestentation on the findings from an aquatic study of the Pacolet River;
+Gave a presentation on the findings from an aquatic study of the Pacolet River;

 Gave a second presentation on sample results from additional private well sampling in the Cannons Campground Community and plans to conduct a study of sediment and water along the Pacolet River and Kelsey Creek; and